Federal mail laws: what businesses need to know

 Here’s a closer look at some of the repercussions of violating federal mail delivery laws.

-Obstruction of mails
+Obstruction of mail

 Obstructing, delaying, or otherwise unlawfully interfering with the delivery of mail is a federal offense with consequences of fines and up to six months of jail time.